 People Who Look Like Me is the embodiment of a bold new voice rising within us that we all have a role to play in ending the HIV epidemic.
-It is a collective of people from all walks of life, all communities and all identities.
-Together we say that we can no longer look at HIV solely from the lens of those who are positive or negative, but rather as addressing the needs of our community as a whole .
-Whether you are a researcher determined to find scientific solutions and a cure to HIV, or you are an advocate fighting for equal access to healthcare, or if you are a community ally providing support for those who are more vulnerable, or you are a person affected by HIV, you are welcome to add your voice to this greater cause: #PeopleWhoLookLikeMe
+It is a collective of people from all walks of life, all communities, and all identities.
+Together we say that we can no longer look at HIV solely from the lens of those who are positive or negative, but rather as addressing the needs of our community as a whole.
+Whether you are a researcher determined to find scientific solutions and a cure to HIV, or you are an advocate fighting for equal access to healthcare, you are a community ally providing support for those who are more vulnerable, or you are a person affected by HIV, you are welcome to add your voice to this greater cause: #PeopleWhoLookLikeMe

 Our collective story

 Latina, mother, and community advocate

 Community leader, a woman of faith, trans women advocate